kkew3/tabulate/README.md

   -S, --strict                     Specify to enable strict mode -d, --delimiter <DELIMITER>      The field delimiter in the input data,
                                    default to <TAB>
+  -e, --escape                     Specify to enable escape sequence as
-  -h, --help                       Print help
+                                   `echo -e` in input data -h, --help                       Print help
 ```